RAISE Wellness Program Expands Community Connections for Refugees

 "Barb is always encouraging the group to volunteer and work in the community,” Becca said.
 “She really has this vision of refugees and immigrants giving back to feel more part of the community.”

 The Wellness program is part of a larger organizational effort to help refugees and immigrants thrive in their communities.
 RAISE also runs a range of educational, development and community‑engagement initiatives.
-Most recently, the Nation-to-Nation Transformation program has set up in a parking lot across the street once a month, offering free haircuts, braiding and other grooming services to community members.
-The purpose behind these initiatives is the same.
+Refugees from over 10 national backgrounds have participated in RAISE outreach events.
+Most recently, the Nation-to-Nation Transformation program sets up in a parking lot across the street once a month, offering free haircuts, braiding and other grooming services to community members.
+RAISE has seen this ignite a passion for refugees to seek training in barbering, manicuring and braiding to continue providing these services to others.

 “Everything we do at RAISE is for greater purpose of connecting our people to healthy people in the community who care about their dignity, well-being and want to help them be successful,” Becca said.
 “That is always there at the forefront at any of our services and anything that we are doing.”